fzyzcjy/flutter_convenient_test/README.md

 https://user-images.githubusercontent.com/5236035/167066810-d0aa36ba-0113-4140-92f9-cec0a9e77ed1.mov

-## Have questions?
+## Stability

-Though used in production environment in my own 200kloc Flutter app, this package - especially the doc - is surely not yet perfect.
-Just [create an issue](https://github.com/fzyzcjy/flutter_convenient_test/issues) and I usually reply quite quickly.
+It has been used extensively in my own 200kloc Flutter app in production environment.

+P.S.
+Surely, this package - especially the doc - is not yet perfect.
+If having problems, just [create an issue](https://github.com/fzyzcjy/flutter_convenient_test/issues) and I usually reply quite quickly.

 ## 📚 Features